joshuawills/X-Compiler/docs/language.md

 let mut x: int = 1; // can be modified let isEven: bool = x % 2 == 0; // cannot be modified, checked at compile time
 let myName: str = "What is your name? ";

+// The type can be emitted when its clear let number = 21;
 ```

 Below is an example of a function declaration.
 The pattern is quite clear, and follows standard C/Rust